DyversHands/www.DyversHands.com/_pages/games.md

 ## Mailing List

-To stay updated on the latest news, including announcements about future products and Kickstarter campaigns, sign up for our [Games Announcements Mailing List](/Subscribe).
+To stay updated on the latest news, including announcements about future products, Kickstarter campaigns, and opportunities to playtest, sign up for our [Games Announcements Mailing List](/Subscribe).
 You'll be the first to know about exciting developments, promotions, and more.